 If the decedent retitles their tenant-in-common interest into the name of a living trust before their death, this converts the tenant-in-common interest into a non-probate asset.
 It won't require a probate court proceeding to pass to a new owner.

 Beneficiary Assets With Predeceased Beneficiaries or No Beneficiary Designations

 Even assets with beneficiary or payable-on-death designations can become part of the deceased's probate estate if the beneficiary dies before the owner.
 These assets might include health savings or medical savings accounts, life estates in property, life insurance policies, retirement accounts including IRAs and 401(k)s, and annuities.

-04Assets Left Out of a Trust
+Assets Left out of a Trust

-A common solution to this dilemma is to create a "pour-over" will to direct property outside of the trust into the trust at death, but these assets are still subject to probate and contribute to the decedent's probate estate.
+A common solution to this dilemma is to create a pour-over will to direct property outside of the trust into the trust at death, but these assets are still subject to probate and contribute to the decedent's probate estate.

 Frequently Asked Questions (FAQs)

 Do household items have to go through probate?